-Examples of adverse effects are identified in 36 CFR Part 800.5(a)(2) and include, but are not limited to, the following:
+Examples of adverse effects are identified in 36 CFR 800.5 and include, but are not limited to, the following:

-- Physical destruction of or damage to all or part of the property - Alteration of a property, including restoration, rehabilitation, repair, maintenance, stabilization, hazardous material remediation, and provision of handicapped access, that is not consistent with the Secretary's Standards for the Treatment of Historic Properties (36 CFR Part 68) and applicable guidelines - Removal of the property from its historic location - Change of the character of the property's use or of physical features within the property's setting that contribute to its historic significance - Introduction of visual, atmospheric, or audible elements that diminish the integrity of the property's significant historic features - Neglect of a property that causes its deterioration, except where such neglect and deterioration are recognized qualities of a property of religious and cultural significance to an Indian tribe or Native Hawaiian organization - Transfer, lease, or sale of property out of federal ownership or control without adequate and legally enforceable restrictions or conditions to ensure long-term preservation of the property's historic significance
+- Physical destruction of or damage to all or part of the property - Alteration of a property, including restoration, rehabilitation, repair, maintenance, stabilization, hazardous material remediation, and provision of handicapped access, that is not consistent with the Secretary's Standards for the Treatment of Historic Properties (36 CFR 68) and applicable guidelines

+- Removal of the property from its historic location - Change of the character of the property's use or of physical features within the property's setting that contribute to its historic significance - Introduction of visual, atmospheric, or audible elements that diminish the integrity of the property's significant historic features - Neglect of a property that causes its deterioration, except where such neglect and deterioration are recognized qualities of a property of religious and cultural significance to an Indian tribe or Native Hawaiian organization - Transfer, lease, or sale of property out of federal ownership or control without adequate and legally enforceable restrictions or conditions to ensure long-term preservation of the property's historic significance

-Using the criteria of adverse effect established in 36 CFR Part 800.5(a)(1) and guidance found in the National Register Bulletin How to Apply the National Register Criteria for Evaluation, effects assessments were completed to determine if implementation of the proposed Project would alter any historically significant characteristics or features of the two historic properties by diminishing relevant aspects of their integrity.
-Tools used to assist in the assessment of effects included the NRHP nomination for Alternate Route 66, Wilmington to Joliet; proposed Project plans; a 2014 photo log of the roadway; and Google Street View.
-Additional visual assessments were aided by the use of current photographs and renderings/photo simulations representing proposed Project actions.
+To determine if any historic properties would be affected by the proposed Project, the NRHP nomination for Alternate Route 66 and the proposed Project plans were reviewed.
+Additionally, a photo log completed in 2014 of the Alternate Route 66 roadway and built features along it and Google streetview were reviewed to assess existing conditions.
+Using the criteria of adverse effect established in 36 CFR 800.5(a)(1) and guidance found in the National Register Bulletin How to Apply the National Register Criteria for Evaluation, the historic property was evaluated to determine if implementation of the proposed Project would alter any historically significant characteristics or features of Alternate Route 66 by diminishing relevant aspects of that property's integrity.

-The following finding examples were used to assess proposed Project effects of each alternative to individual historic properties and to make an overall Project finding of effect:
+For Alternate Route 66, a finding was made for each proposed Project alternative regarding its potential to affect the roadway's aspects of integrity.
+The findings correspond to the guidelines set forth in 36 CFR 800 and are supported by information on integrity in the National Register Bulletin How to Apply the National Register Criteria for Evaluation.
+The following findings were used to assess proposed Project effects to individual historic properties and to make an overall Project finding of effect: